We all want to find a dream job that’s enjoyable and meaningful, but what does that actually mean?

-What’s more, as we’ll explain in the next section, as a college graduate in a developed country today, you have an enormous opportunity to help others through your career.
-This is the real reason to focus on helping others – the fact that it’ll make you more personally fulfilled is just a bonus.
+What’s more, as we’ll explain in the next article, as a college graduate in a developed country today, you have an enormous opportunity to help others through your career.
+Ultimately, this is the real reason to focus on helping others — the fact that it’ll make you more personally fulfilled is just a bonus.

 To have a dream job, don’t worry too much about money and stress, and don’t endlessly self-reflect to find your one true passion.